 Is the step counter on MyFitnessPal accurate?

-As it has a database of over 2 million foods, so you can easily find and record the calories for everything you eat.
-Plus, the app also helps you track your daily physical activity and gives you credit for any calories you burn off through exercise.
+It has a database of over 2 million foods, so you can easily find and record the calories for everything you eat.
+Plus, while connected to a compatible activity tracker or smartwatch, the app can track your daily physical activity and easily give you credit for any calories you burn off through exercise.